Amino Acids in Sports Nutrition: Leucine, Isoleucine, Arginine and Glycine

 Isoleucine: The Partner BCAA

-Isoleucine complements leucine in BCAA blends and plays roles in glucose uptake and energy metabolism.
+Isoleucine complements leucine in BCAA blends.
 It is more soluble than leucine (~34 g/L) but shares the bitterness challenge.

 • Typical dose: 1–1.5 g per serving (the "1" in 2:1:1).